-Liechtenstein is member to the Geneva Convention on Long-range Transboundary Air Pollution (CLRTAP) and submits emission data on precursor gases.
-The submission in 2017 will take place at the end of April 2017, and the overview and results provided below are those from the submission to the CLRTAP in 2016.
+Liechtenstein is member to the UNECE Convention on Long-range Transboundary Air Pollution (CLRTAP) and submits data on air pollutants including indirect GHG.
+The submission in 2018 will take place at the end of April 2018, and the overview and results provided below stem from the submission to CLRTAP in 2017.

-For the substances NO_x , CO and NMVOC as well as for the gas SO_2 , the emissions are shown in ES Figure 3(and described in chp.
-2), but they are not integrated in the reporting tables under the UNFCCC (CRF).
-Note that a number of improvements had been carried out for the submissions of 15th and 22nd February 2016 to the CLRTAP resulting in a recalculation of the time series of several pollutants.
+For the precursor substances $NO_x$ , CO and NMVOC as well as for the gas $SO_2$ , data from the current state of knowledge in air pollution reporting is shown in ES Figure 3 (and described in chp.
+2.4), but they are not integrated in the reporting tables under the UNFCCC (CRF).
+The system boundaries for the road transportation sector categories are not the same as under the UNFCCC reporting since Liechtenstein uses the territorial approach under the CLRTAP but the sales principle for the UNFCCC reporting, which restricts the comparability of the two data sets.

-ES Figure 3 Trend of emissions of precursor gases NO_x, CO, NMVOC and SO2 1990-2014 (Submission 2016).
+ES Figure 3 Trend of NOx, CO, NMVOC and SOx emissions as of CLRTAP submission 2017 (OE 2017f).